 The Formal Version

 Welcome to my writing blog.
-Here I will share and publish words from all the areas of my life, both creative and scholarly.
-If, as I’m arguing in my dissertation, writing and reading are onto-epistemological acts–ways of knowing-in-being–then I plan to be here as much as possible.
+Here, I will share and publish words from all the areas of my life, both creative and scholarly.
+If, as I argue, writing and reading are onto-epistemological acts–ways of knowing-in-being–then I plan to be here as much as possible.
 As a teacher who believes that pedagogy, research, and theory are all inextricably entangled with our larger lives, I also share posts/stories about teaching.
 Part of a productive posthuman pedagogy–which I am continually working on–is the sharing of successes and failures with applying posthuman frameworks, strategies, and theories to the everyday classroom.

-Sarah A. Shelton is a PhD candidate and Lecturer at the University of Texas at Arlington.
-She is currently writing her dissertation on posthuman pedagogy and the college classroom which combines her research interests in theory, posthumanism, contemporary literature, pop culture, and composition studies.
+Dr. Sarah A. Shelton is a Post-Doctoral Fellow and Lecturer at the University of Texas at Arlington.
+She recently successfully defended her dissertation on posthuman pedagogy and the college classroom which combines her research interests in theory, posthumanism, contemporary literature, pop culture, and rhetoric and composition.
 Her work in disability and fat studies has been published in Fat Studies: An Interdisciplinary Journal of Body Weight and Society.
-She holds a BA in English from UT Austin and a Masters of Education from UTA where she is currently teaching American Literature and the writing portion of Introduction to Engineering.
+She holds a BA in English from UT Austin and a Masters of Education from UTA.

-- Artefacts (yes I’m using the UK spelling, no I don’t care if it bothers you…it looks cool, alright?)–pieces of writing out there, in the world, on paper, in paint, through humans and nonhumans, around us all, all these and more.
+- Artefacts–pieces of writing out there, in the world, on paper, in paint, through humans and nonhumans, around us all, all these and more.

 - Quotes–(do you really need clever elaboration on that?)

 - Art–my own fumbling attempts at entangling my words within more visual mediums.